aldelaro5/Bug-Fables-Internal-Docs/docs/PlayerControl/LateUpdate.md

 The only meaningful logic is `canfly` gets set to true.
 There is logic surrounding `setfolloweronground`, but this field isn't practically used so the logic never happens since the field needed to be true and it never is.

 ## `flying` update
-This only happens if the player is `flying` and `buttonhold` TODO: ??? is false:
+This only happens if the player is `flying` and `buttonhold` (meaning that the ability input was released after the previous `flying`):

 - If `startheight` isn't null and the player y position is less than `startheight` + 1.0, the y player position is lerped from the existing one to `startheight` + 1.0 with a factor of 0.05
 - entity.`overridejump` set to true